AAM77/Flatiron_Code_Challenger_Group/README.md

 ### First: **Meeting Times** <br />
 ( *Unless otherwise specified in the Slack Channel:* )

 **Webinar:** Generally 1 hour long.
-We poll every Friday to determine the most popular times for the following week.
+We set up polls to determine popular times.

-**In-Person:** Please see Slack for the date & time of the monthly meeting.
+**In-Person:** For members of the Slack channel.
+The date & time of the monthly meeting is announced there.
+This is where we do in-person coding & white boarding.
 <br />
 <br />

 ### Second: Group & Session Guidelines
 #### A. Inviting New Members
-New members are more than welcome!
+New members to the channel are more than welcome!
 But, there are some guidelines:

 1. In the interest of scalability and maintaining a supportive atmosphere, membership is currently by invitation only.
 2. We (admins) prefer that the member wishing to invite others is somewhat familiar with the candidate(s)---that is, you coded with the person once or twice.Tech coach recommendations will be considered.
 This is important because it increases the likelihood that the person you are inviting is supportive and has an interest in the group's mission and/or learning, improving, and offering feedback.